ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Experiments

 \subsection{Overview}

 To answer {\bf RQ1}, we report the overall performance of eight different methods on four real-world datasets in Table \ref{tab: overview}.
 The numbers in parentheses indicate improvements over SISA (due to space limitations, AWT in the table retains only two decimal places, while the numbers in parentheses are calculated based on AWT before rounding).
+We also illustrate the distribution of waiting time for all inference requests in the form of cumulative percentage graph in Figure \ref{fig: cumulative_percentage}.
 In the experiment, we fix the number of shards to 20 and the total number of requests to 5,000, of which 10\% are unlearning requests.
-The submission time of all requests follows a uniform distribution within a time interval, and the length of the time interval is set to the number of unlearning requests multiplied by the time required to retrain a constituent model.
+The submission time of all requests follows a uniform distribution within a time interval, and the length of the time interval is set to the number of unlearning requests multiplied by the average time required to retrain a single constituent model, which is 6.1s, 22.7s, 4.1s, and 513.4s on 4 datasets with 20 shards, respectively.
 For methods with a threshold of uncertification ratio, the threshold is set to 0.05.

 Regarding inference latency, all methods show significant improvements over SISA, with DIMP achieving up to 1,290 times faster response than SISA.
+This is primarily due to the majority of inference requests in SISA being blocked by unlearning execution, while most of requests in \projectname ~ can be responded to immediately, as shown in Figure \ref{fig: cumulative_percentage}.
 In terms of computation overhead, all methods consume less than SISA except DIMP, with STTP and DTTP consuming up to 69\% less computing resources than SISA.

-Different methods trade-off on various evaluation metrics, which is consistent with the analysis in Section \ref{subsec.variants}.
+Different methods trade-off on different evaluation metrics, which is consistent with the analysis in Section \ref{subsec.variants}.